It’s finally warm in Ohio, which means our waterways are filling up with Ohioans searching for that next great adventure.

 If you’re interested in putting your kayak in and getting out in the same location, Hoover Reservoir is a great option for Columbusites.
 Hoover Reservoir is growing more and more popular for water recreation, but the lake has a 10hp limit, which makes it a safe environment for paddling.

-There are plenty of places to get into your kayak, including at both Baldridge Boat Ramp and Red Bank Marina.
+If you need to rent a kayak, you can do so through Hoover Adventures.
+They offer hourly rentals of 10-foot kayaks and you’ll need to take a 10-15 minute instructional course.
+If you’re putting your own kayak in, there are plenty of places to get on the water, including at both Baldridge Boat Ramp and Red Bank Marina.
 For more information about paddling at Hoover Reservoir, please visit their website.